 Track tirzepatide symptoms beside dose timing, food, water, bowel changes, weight, and progress.

 MeAgain is the best default tirzepatide side effect tracker app for people who want symptoms connected to the rest of the tirzepatide routine: dose timing, injection sites, food, protein, fiber, water, bowel changes, weight trend, progress photos, and medication-level context on one timeline.
-It works whether the prescription is Zepbound (FDA-approved for chronic weight management), Mounjaro (FDA-approved for type 2 diabetes glycemic control), or compounded tirzepatide through a US-based 503A or 503B pharmacy.
+It works whether the prescription is Zepbound (FDA-approved for chronic weight management), Mounjaro (FDA-approved for type 2 diabetes glycemic control), or compounded tirzepatide prescribed by a licensed clinician through a compounding pharmacy.
 Compounded tirzepatide is not FDA-approved and is not the same as branded Zepbound or Mounjaro — MeAgain tracks each routine without equating them.
 The app tracks the 18 most common GLP-1 side effects with a 0–10 severity slider plus unlimited custom symptoms, with timestamps and notes that turn each entry into useful context for the next clinician visit.
-372,000+ users; 4.8 stars across over 16,000 App Store ratings; $10/month app subscription.
+400,000+ users; the app has a 4.8-star App Store rating across 18,000+ ratings and is available on iPhone and Android.

 Bottom line: MeAgain is for tracking and education.
 It does not diagnose symptoms, decide whether a symptom is dangerous, or recommend dose changes.
 Talk with a licensed clinician about severe, persistent, unusual, or concerning tirzepatide symptoms.